Health Indicator Report of Obesity Among Adults

-Obesity in the U.S. and in Utah continue to increase, although the increase in rates may be beginning to level off.
+Obesity in the U.S. and in Utah continues to increase.

 NotesObesity is defined as a body mass index (BMI) of 30 or more.
 BMI is calculated by dividing weight in kilograms by the square of height in meters. [[br]]Age-adjusted to U.S. 2000 standard population.[[br]] [[br]]U.S. data does not include U.S. territories, but does include Dist. of Columbia.[[br]] [[br]] Beginning in 2011, BRFSS data include both landline and cell phone respondent data along with a new weighting methodology called iterative proportional fitting, or raking.
 Comparisons between 2011 and prior years should be made with caution.
 More details about these changes can be found at: [https://ibis.health.utah.gov/pdf/opha/resource/brfss/RakingImpact2011.pdf].